 ||Outside of scopes

-Carbon Smart conducted the verification engagement in two separate phases: in late 2017 through an initial phase of engagement with material sites and throughout January/ February 2018 for the final data set.
-We used the appropriate verification planning, validation, GHG assessment and evaluation steps in accordance with the requirements of ISO 14064:3, and in adherence to the standard’s principles of independence, ethical conduct, fair presentation and due professional care.
+Avieco conducted the reasonable verification engagement in three separate phases: in September/October 2020 through an initial phase of engagement with material and non-material sites to carry out verification of Q1 - Q2 data, in November/December through further engagement with the audited sites to carry out verification of Q3 cumulative data and throughout January/ February 2021 to conduct verification of the final Q4 cumulative site data and central spreadsheets and scope 3 emissions.
+We used the appropriate verification planning, validation, GHG assessment and evaluation steps in accordance with the requirements of ISO 14064:3 2019, and in adherence to the standard’s principles of independence, ethical conduct, fair presentation and due professional care.

 Our verification conclusions are based on the following activities:

-We can confirm our independence and objectivity as follows:
+We can confirm our independence, ethics and competence as follows: